-But what if there were a way to sidestep wearing a CGM with cannula, yet still protect from those hypos that hit overnight?
+We are well into the world of continuous glucose monitors, where constant data can help us keep tabs on our blood sugars at any moment and catch those scary Lows that often come out of nowhere.
+But what if there were a way to sidestep wearing a CGM with a sensor cannula under the skin, yet still protect from those hypos that hit overnight?

 Two companies are working to create new non-invasive low detectors that would only be used at night.
 In one case, the product may only be made available for kids and adult PWDs in their early 20s (?)

 We were hugely curious about these new device concepts, in the face of lingering skepticism about the reality of non-invasive glucose monitoring technology, so we sent our newest junior team member Amanda out to investigate.

 We all know the fear that low blood sugars can bring, especially when it comes to the thought of going to sleep and not waking up because of hypoglycemia.

 Many of us have found some comfort in using a CGM, alleviating lows, but there are still some problems with the affordability and accuracy of these devices.
 Two new companies are aiming to create solutions here.